coreymwamba/phone-memo2web/README.md

-# samsung-memo2web
+# phone-memo2web
-Converts a Samsung Galaxy Memo into a simple web page.
+Converts .memo files from an Android phone (maybe just Samsung?) into a simple web page.

 #install
 Modify the paths in memo2html.cfg, then